prevrudra/ObstaclesCar/README.md

 ## How It Works
 1. The car moves forward by default.
-2. The ultrasonic sensor continuously measures the distance to obstacles ahead.
+2. The ultrasonic sensor (mounted on a servo) scans left, center, and right to detect obstacles.
-3. If an obstacle is detected within 20 cm, the car stops, reverses, turns right, and then resumes forward movement.
+3. If an obstacle is detected ahead, the car decides whether to turn left, right, or reverse based on which direction is clear.
+4. **Turning without steering:**
+	- The car uses differential drive to turn in place.
+This means the left wheels move forward while the right wheels move backward (or vice versa), causing the car to rotate or pivot without any steering mechanism.
+All wheels are fixed and do not rotate sideways.
+	- This method allows the car to change direction even though it does not have a traditional steering system.
-4. All actions are logged to the Serial Monitor for debugging.
+5. All actions are logged to the Serial Monitor for debugging.

 ## Setup Instructions
 1. Assemble the car chassis and mount the motors and wheels.